dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 sidebar_label: "Materialize with exports"
 ---

-Exports with the dbt Semantic Layer enhance the [saved queries](/docs/build/saved-queries) feature, allowing you to materialize commonly used queries directly within your data platform.
+The exports feature in dbt Semantic Layer enhances the [saved queries](/docs/build/saved-queries) by allowing you to materialize commonly used queries directly within your data platform.

 While saved queries are a way to save and reuse commonly used queries in MetricFlow, exports take this functionality a step further by: